MareoRaft/cloud-computing/README.md

 # Cloud Computing

+You can view the Cloud Computing website [here](http://code.instructorium.com/cloud_computing.html)!

-A description of the Cloud Computing project can be found [here](http://code.instructorium.com/cloud-computing/)
+A description of the Cloud Computing project can be found [here](http://code.instructorium.com/cloud-computing/).